mighdoll/akka/akka-docs/rst/general/message-delivery-guarantees.rst

 ----------------------------------

-The Akka test suite relies on not losing messages in the local context (and for “nominal” condition tests also for remote deployment), meaning that the we actually do apply the best effort to keep our tests stable.
+The Akka test suite relies on not losing messages in the local context (and for non-error condition tests also for remote deployment), meaning that the we actually do apply the best effort to keep our tests stable.
 A local ``tell`` operation can however fail for the same reasons as a normal method call can on the JVM: